atharva7-g/task-atlas/README.md

 Isolation Forest effectively detects anomalies in PrMon time series data, identifying unusual resource usage patterns across memory, CPU, I/O, and network metrics.
 Isolation Forest is an unsupervised method and is able to characterize with significantly good accuracy, thanks in a good part to, the significantly easily characterizable dataset.

+The model does tend to miss a few anomalies such as in lx_bytes but a possible reason for that is that at those specific instants none of the other metrics were considered anomalous by the model.

 # AI Usage

 The scripts in `src/scripts` were written with the help of an AI assistant.
 I supplied the template function but asked an LLM to vary metrics to create anomalies.
 Additionally, the scatter plots in the visualization function were written with the help of AI as well.

 The subprocesses within the Jupyter Notebook used for visualization were written with the help of AI as well but this hasn't been used anywhere in the code.